This article endeavours to provide the reader with a brief understanding of what a charge sheet is. This will be achieved by reviewing:

 - should I attend Court?

 In criminal law matters, a charge-sheet is a form that is used and issued by Victoria Police.
 The purpose of a charge-sheet is to notify a person of criminal charges being issued against them.
 That person then becomes known as the ‘accused’ or the ‘defendant’.
 The charge-sheet also acts as the official commencement of criminal proceedings.
 Meaning, for criminal proceedings to start, the charge sheet must be filed.
 If a charge-sheet has not been filed, no criminal proceedings have commenced.

-The “Form” simply refers to what must be written in the charge-sheet and the document’s format.
+The “Form” refers to what must be written in the charge-sheet and the document’s format.
 For instance, a charge-sheet is a “Form 1”, whereas a charge-sheet and summons is a “Form 3” (discussed below).
-Furthermore, the Form also refers to additional charge-sheet requirements (such as the requirement to be signed and filed in the appropriate court).
-“The Form” is therefore a holistic requirement that needs to be satisfied.
+Furthermore, the form also refers to additional charge-sheet requirements (such as the requirement to be signed and filed in the appropriate Court).
+“The Form” is, therefore a holistic requirement that needs to be satisfied.

 The contents of a charge-sheet must contain information on:

 - what the charges against the accused are and when the offence is alleged to have been committed;

 - what Act and relevant section of the Act that is alleged to have been breached;

 - the name and signature of the informant (police officer) issuing the charge; and